Azure Security

 Use IOptionsMonitor<OrderServiceOptions>, not IOptions<T>, anywhere you want refreshed values.
 IOptions<T> is a singleton snapshot captured at startup and will never see a refresh; IOptionsMonitor<T>.CurrentValue re-reads on each access and reflects sentinel-driven updates.

-Enterprise scenario
+Real-world scenario

-A payments platform team ran a single shared App Configuration store across dev, staging, and prod using labels, with apps reading values via IOptionsMonitor and sentinel refresh on a 30-second window.
 During a routine rollout, an engineer used the portal to update the prod Payments:Gateway:Timeout key but, working fast, edited it under the null label instead of the prod label.
 Because their bootstrap loaded null-label defaults and then the prod label, the correct prod value still won — so nothing broke in prod.
-But the dev cluster, which read the null label as its baseline, suddenly inherited the production timeout and started failing integration tests, paging the on-call at 23:00.
+But the dev cluster, which read the null label as its baseline, suddenly inherited the production timeout (300) in place of its own (30) and integration tests started timing out and failing.
+The on-call got paged at 23:00 for what looked like a dev-only test flake and burned an hour before noticing the value had changed in a store nobody thought they’d touched.

 The fix had three parts.
 First, they carved production into its own store with a private endpoint and App Configuration Data Owner granted only to the release pipeline’s identity — humans lost write access to prod entirely, so portal edits could not target it.
 Second, in the lower-environment store they stopped relying on null-label inheritance: every environment got an explicit label and the bootstrap selected only that label, so a stray null-label write affected nobody.
-Third, the pipeline snapshotted prod on every release for a clean rollback target.

 // Lower-environment bootstrap: explicit label only, no null-label inheritance